zeroerrequattro/pewpew_gameboy/README.md

-# pewpew_gameboy
+# PEW PEW GAMEBOY
-My first game in C for Gameboy
+My first game for Gameboy, made in C with GBDK.

+have fun